PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-05 15:59:35
+Last updated: 2024-04-05 16:00:08
-Random Quote: Kuiil: "They really don't like you for some reason."Mandalorian: "Well, I did disintegrate a few of them." - Din Djarin
+Random Quote: Sometimes a truce is the most important part of a war. - Professor